jeffreykegler/Marpa--R3/README.md

 or implied warranties.
 For details, see the full text of of the licenses in the directory LICENSES.

-Files with different licenses or copyright holders: Certain files and directories in this hierarchy have different licensing and/or copyright holders, as noted in those individual files and directories.
+### Files with different licenses or copyright holders

+Certain files and directories in this hierarchy have different licensing and/or copyright holders, as noted in those individual files and directories.

 ## Contributing to Marpa::R3